Best Friends in Utah programs

 Since 2000, Best Friends in Utah has been building innovative, creative and lifesaving programs, all of which are helping to put an end to the killing of pets in Utah shelters for good.
 Those programs include the following:

-Spay/neuter clinic: By offering discounted spay/neuter at our low-cost clinic in Orem, we help make these services accessible to Utah County residents and beyond.
+Spay/Neuter Clinic: By offering discounted spay/neuter at our low-cost clinic in Orem, we help make these services accessible to Utah County residents and beyond.
 Spaying and neutering helps countless Utah pets to live longer, healthier lives and contributes greatly to decreasing the number of pets entering Utah shelters every year.
+(Temporarily CLOSED due to COVID-19)

 NKUT: In 2013, nearly 12,000 pets were killed in Utah shelters simply because they didn’t have homes.
 Best Friends launched the No-Kill Utah (NKUT) initiative in March 2014, with the goal of reducing the number of pets killed in shelters to zero and making Utah a no-kill state.
-The number of pets killed in shelters for space in 2018 was down to nearly 2,000, but we still have a long way to go.
 Best Friends in Utah partners with shelters all across the state, providing them with the tools and resources they need in order to find homes for as many of their pets as possible, thereby saving more lives.

-Food pantry: To make sure that local pets have enough to eat and can stay at home with their families, the Best Friends Pet Lifesaving Center in Sugar House opened a pet food pantry in early 2014.
+Best Friends Food Pantry: To make sure that local pets have enough to eat and can stay at home with their families, the Best Friends Pet Lifesaving Center in Sugar House opened a pet food pantry.
 The pantry provides quality pet food to those who need it most.